fundacionjala/enforce-gradle-plugin/_docs/code-build-gradle.md

 ## Configuration parameters

 Task | srcPath |
-Description | Specify the folder where we store our code.|
+Description | Specifies the folder where we store our code.|
 Examples | 'src' |
 {: .table-quick-start-build-gradle }